patricktunez123/EmployeeManagement/README.md

 ## Features

 - A manager is able to create an employee bypassing these details to the API (employee name, national id, phone number, email, date of birth, status(active, inactive) and position(manager, developer, designer, etc...)
-- After creating the employee, the system sends a communication email to the registered employees informing, they joined the company with the company name.
+- After registering the employees, the system sends a communication email to the registered employees informing, they joined the company with the company name.
 - A manager must login to register or modify an employee.
 - A manager is able to edit employee records.
 - A manager is able to suspend an employee.